 Training of growers, scouts, consultants, etc. in pest and natural enemy identification, scouting techniques, and IPM decision-making are priority areas of the Berry Crops extension program.
 We work with Plant Pathology, Horticulture, and Extension colleagues to deliver weekly pest reports and other information through grapes.msu.edu and blueberries.msu.edu.
-We contribute to workshops through the growing season at grower farms, and provide talks at winter meetings.
-Delivery of pollination information to blueberry growers is a growing area for our extension-outreach program.
+For recent presentations, check out our recent talks posted online as PDF files.

 - Weather Information - find the nearest weather station to you at the Enviroweather site